NoRiskClient/noriskclient-server-api-docs/docs/payloads/beaconbeam-payload.md

+---
+icon: material/alert-circle-outline
+---
 # Beacon Beam Payload Documentation

+!!! warning "Not Available"
+    This feature is currently not available.

 ## Overview
 The Beacon Beam Payload displays colored light beams at specific coordinates in the NoRisk Client.
 These are visible to all players and can be used to mark important locations.